This article applies to: Platinum VoiceMaster Pro

 I hear hiss on the output, what can I do?

-Used balanced connections wherever possible so as to ensure the noise-induced into the signal is kept to a minimum.
+Used balanced connections wherever possible to ensure the noise induced into the signal is kept to a minimum.
 Cheap cables with a poor screen can often result in an unclean signal.

-Check the headphone out of the VoiceMaster Pro to see if the hiss is still present there (make sure all of the processing is switched out when you test).
-The most common cause of noise is faulty cables, but if you can hear the hiss on the VMPro headphone out then it is possible that it is being generated within the unit.
-If you cannot hear the hiss in the headphones then see if the level of hiss on the line out varies with the output fader level - if not then the hiss is being induced after the VoiceMaster Pro in the signal chain.
+Check the headphone out of the VoiceMaster Pro to see if the hiss is still present there (make sure all the processing is switched out when you test).
+The most common cause of noise is faulty cables, but if you can hear the hiss on the VMPro headphones output, then it is possible that it is being generated within the unit.
+If you can not hear the hiss in the headphones, then see if the level of hiss on the line out varies with the output fader level.
+If not, then the hiss is being induced after the VoiceMaster Pro in the signal chain.